Why Your Facebook ROAS Dropped Suddenly on Your Ads

 It's worth mentioning that a decline in average order value isn't always a bad thing.
 It can represent people making purchases that they wouldn't have normally made.
 Any customer is better than no customer, right?
 It only becomes a problem if you end up hitting so many of these low-value customers that your ROAS goes negative - then you have a problem.

 How to fix it: Fighting against a declining average order value doesn't have much to do with your ads themselves.
 Instead, you'll have to leave Facebook and hit up your website.
 Look for additional opportunities to cross-sell, up-sell, and down-sell, to increase the value of any given cart.
 Consider adding specials, bundles, and other tricks to your roster to help increase average order value as well.
 Of course, you could also consider modifying your pricing to increase your order value.
+If you're running an e-commerce store, it may also be worth checking that your Facebook tracking is working correctly before drawing conclusions from the data.

 Your Ads Are Overlapping One Another